Gsmith535/Published/README.md

 (https://www.proquest.com/intermediateredirectforezproxy)

-  *Images in the Thesis folder only included if not another folder, those labelled with an "x" have components or data currently under review
+  *Images in the Thesis folder only included if not another folder, those labelled with a "x" have components or data currently under review

 #